ismrmrd/ismrmrd/doc/mrd_messages.md

 | unsigned short | uint32_t | char            |
 </div>

 Metadata for MRD datasets are stored in a flexible XML formatted [MRD header](mrd_header.md).
-The header length is sent as an uint32_t and the text is sent as a null terminated char string.
+The header length is sent as an uint32_t and the text is sent as a UTF-8 encoded char string.

 (MRD_MESSAGE_CLOSE)=
 ## ID 4: MRD_MESSAGE_CLOSE